iqtree/iqtree.github.io/doc/Estimating-gene,-site,-and-quartet-concordance-factors.md

 conda install -c bioconda iqtree astral-tree
 ```

+After installation, double check that you have the latest versions of both pieces of software.
+You will need IQ-TREE version 2.3 or above for this.

 * Finally, you need the data.
 The data for this recipe is 400 randomly-selected alignments of intergenic regions from the paper ["Complexity of avian evolution revealed by family-level genomes" by Stiller et al. in 2024](https://doi.org/10.1038/s41586-024-07323-1).
 You can download these from here: [bird_400.tar.gz](https://github.com/user-attachments/files/15894364/bird_400.tar.gz).
 You will need to decompress this data using the following command

 ```bash